The following RDP Proxy features provide access to a remote desktop farm through the Citrix Gateway.

 Use of existing Microsoft-provided RDP client on MACOSX, iOS, and Android.

-The RDP Proxy functionality is provided as part of the NetScaler Gateway.
+The RDP Proxy functionality is provided as part of the Citrix Gateway.
 In a typical deployment, the RDP client runs on a remote user’s machine.
-The NetScaler Gateway appliance is deployed within the DMZ, and the RDP server farm is in the internal corporate network.
-The remote user connects to the NetScaler Gateway public IP address, establishes an SSL VPN connection, and authenticates himself/herself, after which the user can access the Remote desktops through the NetScaler Gateway appliance.
+The Citrix Gateway appliance is deployed within the DMZ, and the RDP server farm is in the internal corporate network.

 The RDP-proxy feature is supported in clientless VPN and ICA Proxy modes.

-Note: Citrix Gateway does not support Remote Desktop Session Host (RDSH)/Remote App/RDS multiuser RDP sessions.
+Citrix Gateway does not support Remote Desktop Session Host (RDSH), Remote App, RDS multiuser, or RDP sessions.

-The NetScaler administrator can configure certain RDP capabilities through NetScaler Gateway configuration.
-NetScaler Gateway provides the “RDP enforcement” feature for important RDP parameters.
-NetScaler ensures that the client cannot enable blocked parameters.
+The Citrix ADC administrator can configure certain RDP capabilities through the Citrix Gateway configuration.
+Citrix Gateway provides the “RDP enforcement” feature for important RDP parameters.
+Citrix ADC ensures that the client cannot enable blocked parameters.
 If the blocked parameters are enabled, the RDP enforcement feature supersedes the client-enabled parameters, and they are not honored.

 Important: Enforcement feature is applicable only if SSO is enabled.